Jackyfirrest/Introduction-to-Text-Mining/README.md

 # rePlay
 ## Intro
 This website analysis google play reviews.
 User can quickly look into the review highlight of several apps.
+The main functionalities will be based on three aspects: firstly, predicting the app that users desire based on the comments they input; secondly, identifying the most common positive and negative keywords in each category, as well as the pros and cons of apps; and finally, extracting essential aspects of each app for users as functional references.

 ## frontend